shoelace-style/webawesome/docs/docs/components/code-demo.md

   <wa-icon name="circle-exclamation" slot="icon" variant="regular"></wa-icon>

 Do not render untrusted content in a `<wa-code-demo>` element.
-This component renders the content as HTML, which introduce XSS vulnerabilities if used with untrusted content.
+This component renders the content as HTML, which introduces XSS vulnerabilities if used with untrusted content.

 </wa-callout>